I am in no way telling you to go out and eat Gyromitra, but, like it or not, they are a traditional food eaten to this day in some places.

 While some Gyromitra experts will say, yes, all the gyromitra are edible, and some like Gyromitra caroliniana don’t even need to be boiled before eating, all will agree G. esculenta always needs to be boiled if it’s going to be eaten.

-Personally, I’m probably only going to eat caroliniana, brunnea, and korfii, and, of course, morels.
+Personally, I’m probably only going to eat caroliniana, brunnea, and korfii, but when I do, it’s in small quantities in the spring.

 Cooking, Eating, and Safety